top of page

 Arnok let go of Ruuk, then picked up Xander off the ground.
 The barbarian led him to the same cell as before and shoved him inside.
 The metal gate shut and reactivated with red-hot fiery energy.

 “I’ve had enough of you,” Arnok barked, then he tackled the smaller barbarian to the ground.
 Punches were thrown.
 Xander wasn’t sure if they were play-fighting or if they were actually trying to kill each other.
-The two rolled around on the soot-covered floor until Ruuk stood up and dashed toward the entrance.
+The two rolled around on the soot-covered floor until Ruuk stood up and dashed toward the exit.
 Arnok chased after him, grunting as he went.

 “What happened?” the boy asked.